5 current pages

 Short answer: Cut the island back to town, one calmer dinner, and one hotel-led reset.
 Wind usually strengthens Chora and weakens the need to keep chasing exposed beach plans.

-Arrival nightUse this when the island has just started and you need a first-night meal that makes Mykonos feel good fast without turning arrival into a performance of transfers.
+Arrival nightUse this when the island has just started and you need to decide where to eat on the first night without turning arrival into a performance of transfers.

 Short answer: Stay in or near Chora on the first night unless the whole trip is explicitly built around one destination sunset.
 Town dinner is usually the strongest arrival move.